 In 1880 the brewery became a limited liability company known as Henry Bentley & Company Ltd. In 1886, Henry Bentley, who had been living away from Woodlesford, died.
 It seems that with his death the structure of the company was destined to be altered greatly.

 In 1892 the company became Henry Bentley & Co and Yorkshire Breweries Ltd. Later in that year a new company was formed with the amalgamation of a number of other concerns in Leeds, Halifax and Bradford.
 The new company had 182 freehold houses, 11 long leasehold houses and 159 licensed houses with a total value of £700,000.

 In 1893 with the company greatly expanded it became Bentley’s Yorkshire Breweries Ltd or BYB for short.

 On Tuesday 10 June 1902 there occurred a serious fire which could have had serious consequences for the future of the brewery.
 A spark from a grinding machine set malting material ablaze and although staff made valiant attempts to put out the fire it spread rapidly.

-The fire brigade from Leeds was called by telephone at 0505 and by 0545 an angine and 9 men had arrived.
+The fire brigade from Leeds was called by telephone at 0505 and by 0545 an engine and 9 men had arrived.
 Considering the state of the roads in those days just 40 minutes for a journey of over 6 miles seems quite remarkable.